recoyx/localization-rs/README.md

   - `Locale` and `parse_locale(str)`
   - `Country` and `parse_country(str)`

-Notes:

-- Currently not all locale codes have a country associated.
-Shall the need of a lacking one arise, you can contribute to the file locale_country_data.json.

 ## Getting started

 This example uses the [Tokio](https://tokio.rs) asynchronous runtime framework, solely for demonstrative purposes.